 Mistake No.8

-Czech people use the word “action” when they mean “event”.
+Czechs use the word “action” when they mean “event”.
 In English, an action is a protest.
 For example, “An action in the city centre against the government.”
 This has prompted some confusing English conversations:

 Student: “Last weekend we had a work action in the forest.”